PC & Mobile technology

 BCG believes that these are not the main reasons, but job security should come first because people are concerned about long-term employability.
 Here, of course, we are talking about technological disruptions, currently the biggest in the field of generative artificial intelligence.
 Survey participants who prioritize job security were more likely to report concern about the impact of artificial intelligence.

 The impact of technological developments on jobs is nothing new.
-The fact is that generative artificial intelligence raises the level of this disruption to a higher level.
-The impact is thus felt not only by those who perform repetitive work, but also by others with creative and conceptual professions.
-Therefore, it is quite logical that other attributes, such as the opportunity for learning and career development, salary and other "goodies" offered by employers, are also higher on the list.
+However, the fact is that generative artificial intelligence raises the level of this disruption to a higher level.
+The impact is felt not only by those who perform repetitive tasks, but also by others with creative and conceptual professions.
+Therefore, it is quite logical that other attributes, such as the opportunity for learning and career development, salary and other “goodies” offered by employers, are also higher on the scale.

 The global labor market remains confident...